marchaesen/vcxsrv/mesalib/.gitlab-ci/docs/index.rst

 jobs names you want to run, eg. ``--target 'zink.*'`` will run all the zink jobs, leaving the other drivers' jobs free for others to use.

+Note that in fork pipelines, GitLab only adds the jobs for the files that have changed **since the last push**, so you might not get the jobs you expect.
+You can work around that by adding a dummy change in a file core to what you're working on and then making a new push with that change, and removing that change before you create the MR.

 Conformance Tests
 -----------------